iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 1 reviews"/>
 </p>

+> Shows zero cases at my location.
+When multiple people have died and 26 new cases in January alone.
+Totally useless!!!<br> :date: __2021-02-05 19:22:00__

+> 10,000 downloads vs. 10 million Michigan population say 0.1% use the app.
+Nice idea, but pretty useless without people using it.
+False sense of security.
+Yeah, deleting this app.
+Excuse of wait till more people download it doesn't matter.
+Only 'updates possible exposurers' every 3 days at best.
+This is why it 1-free 2-from the state.
+Any private company couldn't do this, but put our state in control and it is now a joke.
+Save your electrons and battery.<br> :date: __2021-02-02 03:07:46__

+> The last time this app checked for exposure was Dec 28th 🤷<br> :date: __2021-01-31 16:33:37__

 > There needs to be a button to check manually.
 My app hasn't automatically check since December 26th.
 What is the point of a notification app that doesn't even check to notify you.
 Edit: I realize every device is different but this is a google pixel running pure android.
 Wouldn't it be easier just to put a button in the app instead of having to reply to thousands of people on the app store telling them how to change their settings?<br> :date: __2021-01-26 17:31:36__

 > I've had it since it came out and it stuck on 1-12021 for the last time exposure check was done and it is turned on...<br> :date: __2021-01-26 15:32:43__